pikawika/simple-latest-posts-plugin/README.md

 | Lennert Bontinck | <https://github.com/pikawika> | [info@lennertbontinck.com](mailto:info@lennertbontinck.com) |

 ## Installation

 > Coming soon

 ## Compatibility

 This plugin was created for and tested with WordPress 4.9.8 and MariaDB 10.1.36 ran localy on a Windows 10 environment using XAMPP.

+I used the default WordPress theme "Twenty Seventeen" and created 17 sample posts as dummy data.
+Every post should have a title, description and a featured image.
+I used the default "sample-page" to insert my shortcode and test the plugin.

-Hence to the simplicity it should work on older and newer versions of WordPress (online and/or offline) without a problem!
+Hence to the simplicity of this plugin it should work on older and newer versions of WordPress (online and/or offline) and any theme or page without a problem!

 ## Usage

 > Coming soon

 ## Examples

 > Coming soon

-## Download
+## Sources

+The following sources were used to make this plugin.

 > Coming soon